 The Rab Vital Windshell is packed with pockets, loaded with features, and still costs less than many jackets in this review, earning recognition for its excellent value.
 While other jackets may weigh fractions of an ounce less, the Vital has an advantage when it comes to additional features.
 There are two big hand pockets and a large internal pocket at the waist level.
 A neck snap lets you completely unzip the jacket but still keep it in place, which helps quickly dump heat or adjust midlayers.
 We're split on the hood brim — it does provide extra rain deflection, but it looks goofy and makes it harder to fit under a bike helmet.

 The material — although lightweight, ripstop nylon — does not breathe well.
 In side-by-side bike climbs with other top-ranking windbreakers, we were much more swampy inside this jacket.
 Without a DWR finish, this jacket will help in a fog, but don't expect it to keep you dry very long, even in light rain.
 But, if you value features and pockets over breathability and water-repellency, then the Vital is one of the best options in this review.

 Patagonia Houdini Air

-With all of the benefits of the Houdini Air, there has to be a few sacrifies, otherwise this windbreaker would have easily taken the top spot in our review.
+With all of the benefits of the Houdini Air, there have to be a few sacrifices.
+Otherwise, this windbreaker would have easily taken the top spot in our review.
 As a trade-off for leaping improvements in breathability, a stiff wind easily cuts through the thin, single-layer nylon.
-Even though there are thoughtful additions to improve water resistance — like fully taped seams on the chest pocket — the DWR finish is simply not enough to stop anything more than a quick passing storm.
-An ideal choice for uphill athletes, but maybe not those climbers looking at a questionable forecast, when considering the Houdini Air it all comes down to what you are looking for in a windbreaker jacket.
+Even though there are thoughtful additions to improve water resistance, like fully taped seams on the chest pocket, the DWR finish is not enough to stop anything more than a quick passing storm.
+An ideal choice for uphill athletes, but maybe not those climbers looking at a questionable forecast, considering the Houdini Air all comes down to what you are looking for in a windbreaker jacket.